 We have already noted that the 1970s and 1980s were tumultuous years in Tanzania.
 Swedish bilateral aid volume fell for much of the early- to mid-1980s owing to concerns over the policy and institutional environment in Tanzania.
 This trend was strikingly reversed in 1986, after the reform agreement with the IMF, when Swedish ODA to Tanzania reached its highest ever level, at \$240 million (see Figure 3.1).
-This level of support was, however, short lived.
-Swedish aid fell in volume in 1987 and continued to trend downward again, reaching \$64 million in 1995.
-Concerns over the stalled reform process under the Mwinyi presidency contributed to this downward trend.
-This changed in 1995 with the acceptance of Helleiner report recommendations and the coming to office of the Mkapa government.
-Swedish ODA then commenced activities and sector data were 1960 and 1973, respectively.
+This level of support was, however, short data.
+These data for 1965 and 1972 were taken from documents obtained from the Swedish National Archive.
+Details of these documents are available from the authors of this report.
+For activity and sector data, the latest year for which data were available was 2014.
+In OECD (2015a), the earliest years for which ODA flow and activities and sector data were 1960 and 1973, respectively.
 These was an attempt to used data from databases held by Sida, but this proved unfruitful owing to the data for 1989 to 1997 not being coded by sector.
 Finally, for reason or reasons unknown, Swedish ODA data for 1966 are not provided in OECD (2015a) and could not be located at the Swedish National Archives.
-This explains the gap in the ghart lines displaying Swedish ODA flows in the relevant figures shown below.
+This explains the gap in the chart lines displaying Swedish ODA flows in the relevant figures shown below.